alpinejs/alpine/packages/docs/src/en/alpine-101.md

 <div ... @click.outside="open = false">Contents...</div>
 ```

 You'll notice something new in this example: `.outside`.
-Many directives in Alpine accept "modifiers" that are chained onto the end of the directive and are seperated by periods.
+Many directives in Alpine accept "modifiers" that are chained onto the end of the directive and are separated by periods.

 In this case, `.outside` tells Alpine to instead of listening for a click INSIDE the `<div>`, to listen for the click only if it happens OUTSIDE the `<div>`.